How Far Above A Wood Burning Stove Can I Install An Oak Beam?

 If you are fixing to a solid wall then any of our beams will work perfectly.
 If you are fixing to a wooden stud frame, you can still use the fixings supplied with your beam however you may want to go for a smaller oak beam so it’s not too heavy.

-If you are making a faux chimney breast yourself then you can ensure you put plenty of support where the beam will be positioned so that you can go with a heavier beam and use the guide below to figure out where to place the wooden studs.
+If you are making a faux chimney breast yourself then you can ensure you put plenty of support where the beam will be positioned so that you can go with a heavier beam and use the guide below in the next section, to figure out where to place the wooden studs.

 Our 19cm x 14cm beams do not coming with fixings, and our recommend fixing method will require a solid wall rather than wooden studs.